Prince

 After two failed attempts in 1990 and 1991, Warner Bros. finally released a greatest hits compilation with the three-disc The Hits / The B-Sides in 1993.
 The first two discs were also sold separately as The Hits 1 and The Hits 2.

-In addition to featuring the majority of Prince’s hit singles (with the exception of Batdance and other songs that appeared on the Batman soundtrack), The Hits / The B-Sides includes an array of previously hard-to-find recordings, notably B-sides spanning the majority of Prince’s career, as well as a handful of previously unreleased tracks such as The Revolution -recorded Power Fantastic and a live recording of Nothing Compares 2 U with Rosie Gaines.
+In addition to featuring the majority of Prince’s hit singles (with the exception of Batdance and other songs that appeared on the Batman soundtrack, due to licensing reasons), The Hits / The B-Sides includes an array of previously hard-to-find recordings, notably B-sides spanning the majority of Prince’s career, as well as a handful of previously unreleased tracks such as The Revolution -recorded Power Fantastic and a live recording of Nothing Compares 2 U with Rosie Gaines.
 Two new songs, Pink Cashmere and Peach, were chosen as promotional singles to accompany the compilation album.

 Increased Output